If My Business Is in Trouble Should I Get in Touch With a Liquidator?

 Can I Continue to Run a Business If I Have Been the Director of a Company That Has Been Liquidated?

 Liquidation does not have to mean your business days are over.
 We can help to guide you into your new life, after liquidation.
 If you ﬁle for bankruptcy then you are disqualiﬁed from being a director for the 3 years you are bankrupt, however this is generally not the case with liquidation.
-At Bankruptcy Experts Gold Coast we are experts at Business Re-Structuring and Business Turnaround.
-Feel free to contact us on 1300 795 575and we will help you to work out your new company strategy.
+At Bankruptcy Experts we are specialists at Business Re-Structuring and Business Turnaround.
+Feel free to get in touch with us on 1300 795 575 and we will help you to work out your new company strategy.

 What If I Have an ATO Debt?

 The ATO generally issues companies with ‘Wind-Up’ notices, Statutory Demands, or even a Director’s Penalty Notice.
 If you receive one of these, take it seriously.
 The best thing you can do is to act quickly.
 Through prompt communication and a clear understanding of the situation, the very best outcomes can be achieved for all involved.
 No matter what is required, at Bankruptcy Experts Gold Coast we can help, we will work through your options with you to help you develop a plan, then support you along the way.

 SSection 95 (A) of the Corporations Act states that a business is solvent if it is able to pay it’s debts when due.
 Under section 459C of the Act, the business is assumed to be insolvent if it has failed to comply with a Statutory Demand.
 The creditor might then apply to the court to appoint a liquidator to the debtor business.

 Will I Be Personally Obligated For my Business’s Debt?